Pr Project Items

 Checking if Project Item Exists

-check if project item exists
+if a project item image1.png

-You can also use this block to test if a project item exists.
-This example returns true if a project item image1.png exists in the project bin footage and false if it does not exist (since the Get Unique Project Item Path block returns something different than the original path itself if and only if it already exists).
+if it does not exist (since the Get Unique Project Item Path block returns something different than the original path itself if and only if it already exists).